jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2008/2008-Master.md

 \attrib{Jarvist Frost}

-## Contributed Stories

-### Across the mountains --- an unexperienced way to reach Mig
+## Across the mountains --- an unexperienced way to reach Mig

 After two years with the ICCC, I finally made the decision to become a Migovecer.
 Having done some cave exploration in Hungary, my idea of such activities was spending endless hours of underground digging, in passages of at most a 40 cm high, half-filled with dirty cold water...